Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 1 year

-Delivering contraband or controlled substances via drone to correctional facility (SDCL 50-15-4)
+Delivering contraband via drone to correctional facility (SDCL 50-15-4)

 ClassificationClass 6 Felony